0xProject/0x-settler/README.md

 Permit2 allowances (with short dated expiration) still opens up the contracts to some risk of user funds.
 Namely, `Alice` permit2 being intercepted and a malicious transaction from `Mallory`, which spends `Alice`'s money and transfers it to `Mallory`.

 To protect funds we must validate the actions being performed originate from the Permit2 signer.
 This is simple in the case where `msg.sender/tx.origin` is the signer of the Permit2 message.
 To support MetaTransactions we will need to employ the Witness functionality of Permit2 to ensure the actions are intentional from `Alice` as `msg.sender/tx.origin` is a different address.

+## Gas Comparisons

+Day by day it gets harder to get a fair real world gas comparison.
+With rebates and token balances initialized or not, and the difficulty of setting up the world, touching storage, then performing the test.

+To make gas comparisons fair we will use the following methodology:

+- Market Makers have balances of both tokens.
+Since Pools have non-zero balances of both tokens this is a fair comparison.
+- Nonces for Permit2 and Otc orders (0x V4) are assumed to be initialized.
+We attempt to set this manually rather than by performing additional trades to avoid gas metering and warming up storage access as much as possible
+- The taker does not have a balance of the token being bought